 Written By Marianne Litman

 Marianne is the editor of UrbanMoms.
-She loves to read, write and dragonboat!
-While she isn't a mom just yet, she prides herself on being the cool aunt.Read Her Blog "The Cool Aunt"
+While she isn't a mom just yet, she prides herself on being the cool aunt to her two amazing nephews.Read Her Blog "The Cool Aunt"

 I believe that all women have the right to make whatever decisions they choose to make when it comes to their bodies.
 Reproduction in its many shapes and forms, is something that women have the right to choose at any age or stage of their adult lives.